Marc-Solution/Mavera/TESTING.md

 - The retailers section on the shop page tells the user which retailers ( in Sweden ) that sell the products.
 (See the retailers image in user story item 9 section)
 - There are links to the company webshops on the shop page.
 There is text that tells the user that the links will take them to the webshop.
 (See the images in user story item 9 section)
-- The Footer on all pages provide links to the company webshops.
+- The Footer on all pages provide links to the company social media pages where they can buy the products.
 (See image below)
 - The products and about page have links to the shop page.
 On the shop page the user can find information on where to buy the products.
 (See image below)
+- The contact page provide links to the company's social media pages where they can buy the products.
 See the images below.

 ![Footer image](assets/images/testing-images/footer-image.png)